Southwest (London): HYBRID Employment Law in Practice: Strategic Insights with FWTA

 Registration Difficulties or Questions: Please reach out to Bobbi-Lyn Smith Specialist, Member Engagement

-Cassandra da Costa
+Cassandra da Costa, Lawyer

-Cassandra is a senior associate in Filion Wakely Thorup Angeletti’s London office.
+Cassandra is a Senior Associate in Filion Wakely Thorup Angeletti’s London office.
 Her practice covers the full spectrum of labour and employment law, including collective bargaining, labour disputes, grievance arbitrations, human rights, wrongful dismissal litigation, employment standards, employment contracts, and workplace policies.
 She is known for her collaborative and practical approach to resolving complex workplace issues and for building long-term, trusted relationships with the employers she serves.
 Cassandra works with a wide range of private, not-for-profit, and public-sector employers, including social services, childcare, technology, manufacturing, financial services, construction, transportation, professional services, and other privately owned and public organizations.
 She provides strategic, business-focused guidance tailored to each organization’s culture, operational realities, and risk profile.
 Her clients frequently view her as an extension of their internal team—someone who brings clarity and steady, solutions-oriented advice to both day-to-day challenges and high-stakes workplace matters.
 Before joining Filion, Cassandra practiced at a boutique management-side labour and employment firm in London.
 Earlier in her career, she represented a major U.S. city in collective bargaining, labour disputes, and employment and human rights matters.
 Her background working with public organizations has equipped her with valuable insight into complex organizational dynamics, governance structures, and unique labour relations environments.
 Having practiced labour and employment law in multiple jurisdictions, Cassandra is also well-positioned to assist U.S.-based employers navigating Canadian workplace laws and regulatory frameworks.
 Cassandra is committed to the London community and frequently works with local social service organizations and employers to help them address evolving workplace issues with confidence, clarity, and compassion.

 Darren is a partner with the firm, and is based in our London office.
 He practices in all areas of labour and employment law, including related litigation.
 A major focus of Darren’s practice is occupational health and safety law.
 He frequently assists clients in dealing with regulators and enforcement agencies.
 This includes reviewing orders, helping ensure compliance with applicable legislation, and, when necessary, appealing orders.
 Darren also often advises clients on issues such as joint health and safety committees, critical injuries, and workplace violence and harassment issues.
 Darren defends employers, corporations, and individuals when they face charges related to workplace incidents, including injuries and fatalities.
 Such charges can lead to severe consequences, including major fines and/or imprisonment.
 Darren ensures clients are fully informed of their legal rights and are in the best position to respond to any charges against them.
 Darren has years of experience representing clients of all sizes, from small family-owned businesses to multinational corporations.
 He also represents public sector clients including hospitals, municipalities, and post-secondary institutions.
 Darren is a persuasive and effective advocate who has appeared at various levels of court in Ontario, at arbitration hearings, and at various administrative tribunals including the Ontario Labour Relations Board and the Human Rights Tribunal.